christinadan/christinadan-11ty/src/posts/2016-07-10-post-grad-life-whats-in-my-carry-on/index.md

 ---
 title: "Post-Grad Life (mainly, What's in My Carry-On?)"
 slug: 'post-grad-life-whats-in-my-carry-on'
-description: A small life update and what I'm packing in my carry-on backpack on our trip to Seoul and Tokyo
+excerpt: A small life update and what I'm packing in my carry-on backpack on our trip to Seoul and Tokyo.
 date: 2016-07-10
 lastModifiedDate: 2020-10-24
 image: carry-on-title.jpg